 Advanced Ceramics focuses on the art of throwing pottery on the wheel and using a variety of hand-building and slab molding methods.
-This course discusses the wheel-wheel-threw history and a more intensive study of glazing techniques.
+This course discusses the wheel and wheel-thrown history and a more intensive study of glazing techniques.
 This is an advanced course of organized subject matter and experiences in art.
 Pottery will be analyzed from different cultures and artwork created by the students.
+Students are required to create and present a digital portfolio using Google Slides at the end of the course.
 The student is expected to take notes and maintain a sketchbook.
-A teacher recommendation is needed.